-2 That Members note the contents of this report.
+- 2 That Members: - i) note the contents of this report.

-- In the Chief Fire Officer's (CFO) situational assessment presented to the Authority on 20 September 2021, a number of key risks facing the Authority were highlighted.
-In summary, these were associated with maintaining sufficient availability of on-call fire crews; ensuring sufficient resources to maintain and develop firefighter skills; and having enough corporate capacity to meet current and future demand. - In response to this paper the Authority agreed to request the CFO to initiate a programme of reviews into key critical areas, notably of on-call crew availability, training, corporate capacity, and emergency response cover. - They also agreed that, in the first instance, the cost of scoping out and planning these reviews should be met from reserves. - In addition; Audit Wales undertook a review of "Corporate Resilience in North Wales Fire and Rescue Authority" in April 2021 and made the following Proposals for improvement "To support resilience the authority should review station locations to identify opportunities to optimise emergency response arrangements."
+- Audit Wales undertook a review of "Corporate Resilience in North Wales Fire and Rescue Authority" in April 2021 and made the following Proposals for improvement "To support resilience the authority should review station locations to identify opportunities to optimise emergency response arrangements." - In addition, the Chief Fire Officer's (CFO) situational assessment presented to the Authority on 20 September 2021, highlighted a number of key risks facing the Authority.
+In summary, these were associated with maintaining sufficient availability of on-call fire crews; ensuring sufficient resources to maintain and develop firefighter skills; and having enough corporate capacity to meet current and future demand. - In response to the CFO's assessment the Authority members agreed to initiate a programme of reviews into key critical areas including emergency response cover. - The Service has engaged with an independent company with vast experience in examining emergency cover to assist in providing the Authority with options to consider for providing fair and sustainable emergency cover across North Wales, considering future demand and future risks.

 - As a predominantly on-call (retained) service, North Wales Fire and Rescue Service (the Service) places a heavy reliance on having sufficient on-call firefighters available to crew fire appliances throughout the day and night.
-Only eight of the Service's forty-four fire stations have wholetime crews, so over 80% of the Service's fire engines are crewed by on-call firefighters. - As Members are aware, there are many challenges and vulnerabilities associated with the on-call (retained) duty system nationally, primarily around the recruitment and retention of on-call firefighters, resulting in a continuous strain on the Service to address the deficit. - In 2016, following a public consultation, the Authority considered how it wanted to rebalance resources to match risk, and adopted a model that included ensuring that there would be a minimum of 20 strategically located fire crews available in North Wales. - The Service continues to maintain the minimum 20 fire crews model by focusing on 20 key locations in order to maximise fire cover across North Wales.
-By a number of means, 20 fire engines are crewed within those locations on most days but it is becoming increasingly difficult to do so.
-In 2023/24 the Service will pilot a target of 18 fire engines in response to the budget agreed for the forthcoming year. - When faced with an emergency incident of any significance, the Service has in the past had to request cover from a neighbouring Service in England.
-This is particularly concerning and it is worsened when much of the Service's emergency response time is taken up responding to weather-related incidents.
-With the effects of climate change, the impact on the Service is likely to increase in coming years as it is called to more frequent and more protracted incidents such as large outdoor fires and widespread flooding events. - 12 It is therefore prudent for the Authority to commission work to develop a medium-term emergency response cover proposal in order to generate options for the Authority as to how best to ensure more sustainable fire and rescue cover across North Wales.

-- 13 The independent company of ORH has been commissioned to work in partnership with the Service to provide Members with options for consideration. - Potential options for change and their implications are to be provided to the next Members working group on 04 April 2023.
+Only eight of the Service's forty-four fire stations have wholetime crews, so over 80% of the Service's fire engines are crewed by on-call firefighters. - As Members are aware, there are many challenges and vulnerabilities associated with the on-call (retained) duty system nationally, primarily around the recruitment and retention of on-call firefighters, resulting in a continuous strain on the Service to address the deficit. - In 2016, following a public consultation, the Authority considered how it wanted to rebalance resources to match risk, and adopted a model that included ensuring that there would be a minimum of 20 strategically located fire crews available in North Wales.
+This has become more and more difficult to achieve without incurring high costs and in 2023/24 the Service will pilot a target of 18 fire engines in response to the budget agreed for the forthcoming year. - 10 It is therefore prudent for the Authority to commission work to develop a medium-term emergency response cover proposal in order to generate options for the Authority as to how best to ensure more sustainable fire and rescue cover across North Wales. - The independent company, ORH, have been commissioned to work in partnership with the Service to provide Members with options for consideration.
+They have collated a large amount of data, including previous incident information, population numbers, demographic data, road network information, current and future risks along with other data sets and used these to model a number of options on how emergency cover could be provided in North Wales which were presented to the next Members working group on the 04 April 2023. - 12 The suite of options that were presented included: - a.
+A model that maintains our current station profile with an increase of up to 3 additional day staffed stations which would require an increase in costs;